vaughnw128/sexybabeycord/README.md

 - caption: Adds captions to images when you reply with the 'caption' keyword.
 - Mood Matrix: Allows users to select a coordinate from a drop down and then puts their profile photo on a mood matrix.
 - Ytdl: Downloads youtube videos and clips with a command or menu button.
+- Peanut gallery: Whenever someone sends a youtube link, a random comment from the video is automatically sent to chat

 <sub><sup>Made with love and care by Vaughn Woerpel</sub></sup>